 If you are using points and cash, make sure the cash balance is at least $50 if you plan to use your Sapphire Preferred hotel credit.
 If you book only with points, you won't earn back that $50 statement credit.

-And once the charge hits your statement, Chase will automatically credit you up to $50 for your stay each year.
+Once the charge hits your statement, Chase will automatically credit you up to $50 for your stay each year.

 Tips for Using the Sapphire Preferred Hotel Credit